apache/spark/docs/configuration.md

 <tr>
   <td><code>spark.{driver|executor}.rpc.io.serverThreads</code></td>
   <td>
-    Fall back on spark.rpc.io.serverThreads
+    Fall back on <code>spark.rpc.io.serverThreads</code>
   </td>
   <td>Number of threads used in the server thread pool</td>
 </tr>
 <tr>
   <td><code>spark.{driver|executor}.rpc.io.clientThreads</code></td>
   <td>
-    Fall back on spark.rpc.io.clientThreads
+    Fall back on <code>spark.rpc.io.clientThreads</code>
   </td>
   <td>Number of threads used in the client thread pool</td>
 </tr>
 <tr>
   <td><code>spark.{driver|executor}.rpc.netty.dispatcher.numThreads</code></td>
   <td>
-    Fall back on spark.rpc.netty.dispatcher.numThreads
+    Fall back on <code>spark.rpc.netty.dispatcher.numThreads</code>
   </td>
   <td>Number of threads used in RPC message dispatcher thread pool</td>
 </tr>
 </table>

-The default values of spark.rpc.io.serverThreads, spark.rpc.io.clientThreads and spark.rpc.netty.dispatcher.numThreads
-are same.
-It's <br>
-number of CPU cores if specified.
-Otherwise, the available processors to the JVM.
-In either cases, the default value is limited to <code>org.apache.spark.network.util.NettyUtils.MAX_DEFAULT_NETTY_THREADS</code>.
+The default value for number of thread-related config keys is the minimum of the number of cores requested for the driver or executor, or, in the absence of that value, the number of cores available for the JVM (with a hardcoded upper limit of 8).

 ### Security